Minimax estimation of functionals in sparse vector model with correlated observations: Proofs

 We now focus on the second case $\rho > 2\sqrt{d}$.
 We consider only the sparse regime $s \le \rho$ since the result in the regime $s> \rho$ follows from an analogous argument.
-Following the same lines as in the proof of \Cref{thm:lower-known-sigma-rho} we find:
+Repeating the same steps as in the proof of \Cref{thm:lower-known-sigma-rho} we find:

 where in the last line the distributions are considered over a $p$-dimensional Euclidean space.
 Since according to \eqref{eq:proof:th3} there exists an absolute constant $c' > 0$ such that $\phi(s, \rho^2) \le c' r \phi(1, p)$ we further have